localstack/localstack/README.md

 # Announcements

+* **2021-09-24**: **We're hiring again!** - We are expanding our team, and looking for full-stack Python engineers, technical writers, and more, to help us take LocalStack to the next level!
+Check out our [jobs board](https://localstack.cloud/jobs)!
 * **2021-04-24**: **We're hiring!** - If you love what we're doing at LocalStack, check out our [jobs board](https://localstack.cloud/jobs) and shoot us an email with your CV/background/portfolio.
 We look forward to hearing from you!
 * **2020-12-28**: Check out the LocalStack Pro **feature roadmap** here: https://roadmap.localstack.cloud - please help us prioritize our backlog by creating and upvoting feature requests.
 Looking forward to getting your feedback!
 * **2020-09-15**: A major (breaking) change has been merged in PR #2905 - starting with releases after `v0.11.5`, all services are now exposed via the edge service (port 4566) only!
 Please update your client configurations to use this new endpoint.